 Since 1995 Australia has been involved in a number of disputes as a complainant, a respondent and as a third party.
-Successful complaints brought by Australia have delivered real economic benefits.
-For example, Australia mounted successful challenges to Korean and United States meat import restrictions which have ensured significant benefits for Australian farmers and the Australian economy more widely.
+For example, we successfully challenged Korean and United States meat import restrictions to deliver benefits for Australian farmers.